How To Make a Collapsible Wood Saddle Rack

 To make a collapsible wood saddle rack like the one shown above you will need:

-- A "J" hook, also called a tarp or rope hook.
-This one cost us .79 cents at a local hardware store.
+1 - A "J" hook, also called a tarp or rope hook.
+They are available in a variety of styles.

-- Two more screws for screwing the two 2X4s (#5) together.
+3 - Two more screws for screwing the two 2X4s (item #5) together.
 The screws we used were 3 inches long.

-- An eye bolt, also called an eye hook, or a screw eye.
-This one cost us .92 cents at a local hardware store.
+4 - An eye bolt, also called an eye hook, or a screw eye.
+The one we used cost us .92 cents at a local hardware store.

-The 2X4s in the photo are 27 inches long.
+The 2X4s in the photos on this page are 27 inches long.
 We arrived at this length after measuring the length of our saddle.

 Place one 2X4 on it's edge onto a work surface.
 Holding the second 2X4 so it is long-ways from side-to-side, center it across the top edge of the first 2X4.

-To insert the eye bolt, first drill a pilot hole with an electric drill and drill bit.
-Use a drill bit slightly smaller in diameter than the eye bolt.
+Now drill a pilot hole for the eye bolt where you made your X. Use a drill bit slightly smaller in diameter than the eye bolt.